bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ### Create P2WPKH Address

 Getting `P2WPKH` Address is as simple as `ring.getAddress();`.
-Let's check the script and address.
-We'll run this code on `regtest`.
+Let's see it in action.
-This will print the bech32 address and check if bech32 address data is Pubkeyhash.
+The code below will print the bech32 address and check if bech32 address data is Pubkeyhash.

 ```js